Nightscou2018/AndroidAPS-Wiki/Preferences.md

 Users of Abbot Freestyle Libre sensors collecting their glucose data via devices such as LimiTTers may find this setting provides better results with AAPS.

-For further tips regarding data smoothing when using xDrip+ as the data source, see this page.
+For further tips regarding data smoothing when using xDrip+ as the data source, see [Smoothing Blood Glucose Data in xDrip+](https://github.com/MilosKozak/AndroidAPS/wiki/Smoothing-blood-glucose-data-in-xDrip).